gcallah/Rationalism/Yarvin/yarvin.md

 Yarvin is **not** claiming that a "right" to abortion should be protected;
 instead, his claim is that Dobbs is actually a loss for pro-life people, because it has energized pro-abortion forces while causing anti-abortion people to relax.
-While there are many factors at play in the upcoming mid-term elections, Democrats are clearly hoping to motivate their base by citing the Dobbs decision.
-And perhaps that will work!
+Now, his pragmatic analysis may be wrong, but it is certainly not a defense of any right to an abortion.
+And while there are many factors at play in the upcoming mid-term elections, Democrats are clearly hoping to motivate their base by citing the Dobbs decision.

-If it does, and the result is an increased Democratic majority in both houses, pro-abortion forces might very well get congress to pass a law mandating an unlimited right to abortion, a law states could not override.
+If it does, and the result is an increased Democratic majority in both houses, pro-abortion forces might very well get congress to pass a law mandating an unlimited right to abortion, a law that states could not override.
 So, while Yarvin's strategic analysis of the impact of Dobbs might be *wrong*, it is not "pro-abortion": it is prudential warning to consider the long-term impact of some governmental action, rather than merely looking at whether it *appears* to